IMG_6072 ok.jpg

 in subjective

-In Subjective is a collection of images about the Islamic woman and the hijab in today's Europe as a symbol of modernity.
-It represents Islamic identity and its presence in public spheres.
-The hijab affirms public belonging to Islam, represents a link between subjectivity' and public space, and a style.
-The veil according to its shape, material and the way it wraps the head proposes a clear sign of identity while highlighting the Muslim woman.
-In this work, the possible religious connotation is left out and the indicator of modesty and belonging to another culture is favored.
-The hijab is thus read as an indicator of a modernity different from that of the West and also as a symbol of young, educated, fashion-conscious women who aim to claim compatibility between Islam and modernity.
-Body and subjectivity' are in harmony rather than in conflict.
+In Subjective is a collection of images about the Islamic woman and the hijab in today's Europe as a symbol of contemporaneity.
+It represents the Islamic identity and its presence in public spheres.
+The hijab affirms public belonging to Islam, represents a link between “subjectivity” and public space, and a style.
+The veil, according to its shape, its material and the way it envelops the head, proposes a clear sign of identity while highlighting the Muslim woman.
+In this work, the possible religious connotation is left aside and the indicator of modesty and belonging to another culture is privileged.
+The hijab is thus read as an indicator of a modernity different from that of the West and also as a symbol of young, educated and fashion-conscious women who seek to vindicate the compatibility between Islam and contemporaneity.
+Body and subjectivity" are in harmony and not in conflict.

-Women in these photographs become protagonists for the construction of a narrative aiming social relations through bodily practices in social space.
-The hijab draws the threshold between public and private, licit and illicit, body and imaginary.
-In these images of faceless women, anonymity becomes central to the investigation of a new subjectivity' that manifests a different body politics, and the limits that should underlie social and gender relations.
+The women in these photographs become protagonists in the construction of a narrative that points to social relations through bodily practices in social space.
+The hijab traces the threshold between the public and the private, the licit and the illicit, the body and the imaginary.
+In these images of faceless women, anonymity becomes a central element for the investigation of a “new subjectivity” that manifests a different body politics, and the limits that must underlie social and gender relations.

 Bibliografia Ruba Salih (2015) Musulmane Rivelate, Wadud Muskin (1992) Qu'ran and Woman, (1992) Women Gender in Islm Historical Roots of a Modern Debate, Yale University London Christiansen (2003) Women's Islamicc Activism, New Brunswick, Gole N, Islam in Public Turkey, Iran and Europe, (1988) Duval, New Veils New Voices, Azmeh A (2007) Islam in Europe Diversity, Identity and Influence.